Ishotihadus/mikunyan/README.md

 ### Mikunyan::ObjectValue

-`Mikunyan::ObjectValue` can be 3 types: value, array and key-value table.
+`Mikunyan::ObjectValue` is formed in 3 types: value, array, and key-value table.

 ```ruby
 # get whether obj is value or not